majortank/makobane/CONTRIBUTING.md

 - Be respectful and considerate in your communications with other contributors.
 - Ensure that your pull request description is clear and provides context for the proposed changes.

+## Adding Vulgar or Sensitive Terms

+- Clearly label entries that contain vulgar or sensitive language.
+- Provide context and usage examples to help users understand the term’s significance and usage.
+- Respect community standards and ensure that the inclusion of such terms serves an educational purpose.

 ## Code of Conduct

 We are committed to fostering an inclusive and respectful community.
 Please read and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).